da-moon/go-logger/README.md

 </p>

 golang logger package.
-This package is experimental. use at your own risk. this package combanies various logger libraries from `hashicorp` and adds some extra features and optimizations.
+This package is experimental. use at your own risk. this package combines various logger libraries from `hashicorp` and adds some extra features, safety checks and optimizations.

 ## benchmark